- Safety and Health Topics

 - Agricultural Operations

-In 2009, vehicular accidents caused close to half (280) of the 575 fatalities in agriculture.
-Injuries from vehicular incidents are serious and debilitating to farm activities.
+In 2011, vehicular accidents caused close to half (276) of the 570 fatalities among agricultural workers.1 Injuries from vehicular incidents are serious and debilitating to farm activities.

 Tractors and Harvesters

-Farm tractors accounted for the deaths of 2,165 people between 1992 and 2001 and were the leading source of fatal occupational injuries in agriculture, forestry, and fishing.
-Today, tractor incidents remain the leading source of death and injury on farms.
-The National Agricultural Tractor Safety Initiative provides information on current research and resources available to help reduce tractor hazards.
+Farm tractors accounted for the deaths of 1,533 people between 2003 and 2011 and were of fatal occupational injuries in agriculture, forestry, and fishing.2 Today, tractor incidents remain the leading source of death and injury on farms.2,3 The National Agricultural Tractor Safety Initiative provides information on current research and resources available to help reduce tractor hazards.

-Rollovers – Tractor rollovers are the single deadliest type of injury incident on farms in the United States.
-In 2006, only 59 percent of tractors had rollover protective structures (ROPs).
-To help understand and prevent farm injuries and deaths, NIOSH has funded studies nationwide on tractor safety and how to protect farmworkers and children.
+Rollovers - Tractor rollovers are the single deadliest type of injury incident on farms in the United States.
+In 2011, only 59 percent of tractors had rollover protective structures (ROPs).4 To help understand and prevent farm injuries and deaths, NIOSH has funded studies nationwide on tractor safety and how to protect farmworkers and children.
 Here are highlights of what researchers have found:

 - Nearly 1 in 10 farms surveyed had experienced a tractor overturn during the history of their operation.
-(In a 2002 study of more than 6,000 randomly selected principal farm operators in Kentucky).
+(In a 2002 study of more than 6,000 randomly selected principal farm operators in Kentucky).5

-- Tractor deaths tell only a small part of the story, because for every person killed in a tractor incident, four people are non-fatally injured in tractor overturns.2
+- Tractor deaths tell only a small part of the story, because for every person killed in a tractor incident, four people are non-fatally injured in tractor overturns.5

 Power take-off (PTO) shafts